 Biodiesel is made from vegetable oils and animal fats

-In 2014, soybean oil was about 50% of the total feedstock (raw material) used to produce biodiesel in the United States.
-Canola oil and corn oil were each about 11% of the total feedstock, and animal fats and recycled restaurant grease were about 25% of the total feedstock.
+In 2015, soybean oil was the source of about 67% of the total feedstock (raw material) used to produce biodiesel in the United States.
+Canola oil and corn oil provided about 25% of the total feedstock, and animal fats provided about 9% of the total feedstock.
 Rapeseed oil, sunflower oil, and palm oil are other major sources of the biodiesel that is consumed in other countries.

 History of biodiesel

 Before petroleum diesel fuel became popular, Rudolf Diesel, the inventor of the diesel engine in 1897, experimented with using vegetable oil (biodiesel) as fuel.